mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 <details>
 <summary><h3>Conditional actions</h3></summary>

-Certain actions in the flow can be grouped to visually identify that these are executed in case of the specific condition being met.
+Certain actions in the flow can be grouped to visually highlight these are executed in case of the specific condition being met.

 To identify the group of actions running if the condition has been met, you can use context manager `condition`